BradleyParkin/premier-league-stats/README.md

 # Premier Leauge Data Automation

-Premier Leauge Data Automation is a Python automation application that runs in the Code Institute most terminal on Heroku.
+Premier Leauge Data Automation is a Python automation application that runs in the Code Institute mock terminal on Heroku.

 Users can enter their own set of data, which is how many games a team has won and lost.
 This will automatically add up the total games played, and will also then show the user the win and loss percentage for each team.